 At the end of the day, talk about what happened and whether how everyone’s intentions manifested.

 Also (over time) help your children set an overall intention and core intentions for their lives.
 Together formulate intentions for the family.
-Intention setting can be a rich, rewarding and fun ritual that not only brings your family closer together, but also educates and enables all of you to create more success in every arena of your lives.
+Intention setting can be a rich, rewarding and fun ritual that not only brings your family closer, but also educates and enables all of you to create more success in every area of your lives.

 3. Make creating part of every day life